-This post is to show you how I narrowed down my trip to Cambodia and Vietnam after tons and tons of browsing and interacting with travelers who have been there earlier.
+This post is to show you how we narrowed down our trip to Cambodia and Vietnam after tons and tons of browsing and interacting with travelers who have been there earlier.
 This travel itinerary (it was rather hectic due to lack of time) for Cambodia and Vietnam in 8 days should help you with all the necessary information before you zero down on the places you would like to visit.

 Quick Info on Cities Covered

 Flew from Chennai, India

 Cambodia: Siem Reap and Phnom Penh

 Vietnam: Ho Chi Minh (Saigon), Hué (pronounced as Huway) and Hoi An (our favorite)

 Cambodia: Multiple options, read more about getting a Cambodian Visa

 Vietnam: Applied 4 weeks ahead of our travel date through VFS, India

 |Day One||Wearing huge smiles, we took flight from Chennai to Kuala Lumpur in Air India.
 Land in KL at 2230 hrs local time.|

 |Day Two||Next day, flight from Kuala Lumpur to Siem Reap in Air Asia.
 Picked up from the airport by our tour guide.
 Checked in at Hotel Villa Médamrei.
 Visited Koh Ker, Preah Vihear, and Beng Mealea.
 This takes a whole day and Preah Vihear is quite an intensive walk.
 After returning, go for a massage, and then head over to the Night Market, and then Pub Street.|